 Symptoms may vary but can include:

+When symptoms develop after one year, it’s often called late-onset Pompe disease (LOPD).
 LOPD, or delayed-onset Pompe disease, refers to people who are diagnosed at any age from early childhood throughout adulthood.
 In LOPD, someone may have anywhere from about 1% to 30% of functioning GAA in their cells.

 Lower levels of functioning GAA can cause symptoms that appear earlier in life and progress faster than in people with higher levels of GAA.